 Vitamin D and osteoporosis

-But in recent years, we've discovered that vitamin D regulates at least 1,000 genes in the body - affecting blood vessels, immune system, muscle strength and more.
+In addition, this study was only looking at the impact of vitamin D on bone health.
+In recent years, we've discovered that vitamin D regulates at least 1,000 genes in the body - affecting blood vessels, immune system, muscle strength and more.
 Tiredness and muscle pains are the most common symptoms, but low levels have been linked to an increased risk of depression, heart disease and even multiple sclerosis.

 How much is recommended daily?